okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-hookdeck/main/index.md

 ## Install Hookdeck

-If you already have Hookdeck installed, move on to [Run Hookdeck](#run-ngrok).
+If you already have Hookdeck installed, move on to [Run Hookdeck](#run-hookdeck).
 If not, follow the installation instructions at [Using The Hookdeck CLI](https://hookdeck.com/docs/using-the-cli) to install in your sample application folder (or the location of your choice).

 Some installation notes:

-* You don't need to have an account to install and run ngrok, but creating a free account provides more features as well as API authentication.
+* You don't need to have an account to install and run Hookdeck, but creating a free account provides more features as well as API authentication.
 * The installation uses the [Homebrew](https://brew.sh/) package manager.

 ### Run Hookdeck